Agriculture in South Africa: Agricultural cooperatives

 A lot of the cooperatives have changed with time in line with the changes in their individual business strategies.

-Droughts
+Challenges

+Recurrent droughts

 In 2015 South Africa experienced the worst drought in 30 years.
 Many farmers lost whole crops and much of their livestock.
 South Africa's dams also showed a decline with the Pongolapoort dam losing 20% of its water in just one year.

+Land degradation

+About 7.3 million hectares are directly affected by woody plant encroachment, with severe negative impacts for rangeland agriculture.